rc4l/DiscordKarmaBot/TOS.md

 ## Terms of Use
 1. Do not intentionally break or tamper with the bot that causes an outage or causes the bot to go haywire.
 2. I reserve the right to prohibit any server or user from using my bot whenever I want.
-3. Data that Discord exposes to this bot can be analyzed and archived.
+3. Data that Discord exposes to this bot can be analyzed and archived from your server.
 4. I have the rights to update terms of service anytime with a notice in the support server.

+# Privacy Policy
+Any data that Discord and your server exposes to the bot is analyzed and archived.
+None of this data is shared or sold in any way.